fbpx/docs/en-US/intro/getting_started.md

 Chiχ is all about utilizing the fast amount of javascript packages already available on the internet.

-It's main concept is not to write code, but utilizing existing functionality and wrapping it in such a way the packages can be composed into graphs.
+It's main concept is not to write code, but using existing functionality and wrapping it in such a way the packages can be composed into graphs.

 So let's pick an interesting package from npm. e.g. https://www.npmjs.com/package/say Instead of just logging `Hello World!` it would be nice to actually hear it.